This car computer problems page will connect you to in-depth and detailed articles about common automotive sensor problems.

 The lack of proper training led to many misdiagnosed and wrongfully replaced modules.
 Often the root cause of the driver complaint turned out to be a tuneup or maintenance problem.
 As a young dealership line technician from this time period my employer sent me to intensive factory training.

-I quickly learned the difference between a bad computer and one that was malfunctioning for various reasons.
+I quickly learned to use automotive diagnostic code readers and figured out how to tell the difference between a bad computer and one that was malfunctioning for various reasons.

 I will share details with you, but I wanted to make you understand how General Motors felt about how often the car computer fails.
 After studying the returned units, less than 10 percent actually had a malfunction.